Editor-in-Chief needed for

 - How you would maintain and increase the quality of submissions

-- How you would work in partnership with the Editorial Board
+- How you would work with authors

 The journal is committed to ensuring diversity, equity and inclusion within its editorial team and decision making processes.
 All applications will be treated as strictly confidential, and each will be judged on its merits without bias for seniority of institutional affiliation.
 We do not discriminate on the basis of race, color, ancestry, national origin, religion, or religious creed, mental or physical disability, medical condition, genetic information, sex (including pregnancy, childbirth, and related medical conditions), sexual orientation, gender identity, gender expression, age, marital status, military or protected veteran status, citizenship, or other protected characteristics.